Corbett · North-West Highlands

 - Can I bring my dog up Ruadh-stac Beag?

-- Is there mobile signal on Ruadh-stac Beag?
+- What's mobile reception like on Ruadh-stac Beag?

 - No signal — Fisherfield wilderness, completely isolated